 1. By Positive Definition

 What did Paul mean in 1 Timothy 2:12 when he instructed, “I permit not a woman to teach, nor to usurp authority over a man, but to learn in silence?”
-“In silence” [ἡσυχία hesuchia]]comes from the same Greek word that is translated as “held their peace” in Acts 11:18.
+“In silence” [ἡσυχία hesuchia] comes from the same Greek word that is translated as “held their peace” in Acts 11:18.
 In Acts 11, Peter is defending his actions at Cornelius’ house to the Jewish leaders in Jerusalem concerning the Gentiles that Peter had won to Christ at Cornelius' house.
 When Peter was through explaining what God had done, the convinced Jewish leaders “held their peace and glorified God.”
-They did not stop talking but they did stop verbally protesting Peter’s actions and leadership.
+They did not stop talking but stopped verbally protesting Peter’s actions and leadership.

-This positive definition helps us understand what Paul is telling the church to do when it meets for public worship (which is the context of 1 Timothy 2).
-Paul is not saying that women can’t talk or speak in church but he is insisting that women cease verbally protesting male leadership in the roles of the pastor (1 Timothy 3:1-7) and deacons (3:8-13).
+This positive definition helps us understand what Paul tells the church to do when it meets for public worship (which is the context of 1 Timothy 2).
+Paul is not saying that women can’t talk or speak in church, but he insists that women cease verbally protesting male leadership in the roles of the pastor (1 Timothy 3:1-7) and deacons (3:8-13).
 This is the Complementary View of church leadership.
 This view is expressed in the Danvers Statement (signed by Daniel L. Akin, Wayne Grudem, Bruce A. Ware, etc.) produced by The Council on Biblical Manhood and Womanhood.

 2. By Contrast